 What is an Asset Class?

-An asset class is a group of similar investments.
-Different classes, or types, of investment assets – such as fixed income investments – are grouped together based on having a similar financial structure, and because they are typically traded in the same financial markets and subject to the same rules and regulations.
+An asset class is a group of similar investment vehicles.
+Different classes, or types, of investment assets – such as fixed-income investments – are grouped together based on having a similar financial structure.
+They are typically traded in the same financial markets and subject to the same rules and regulations.

 Understanding Different Asset Classes

-There’s some argument about exactly how many different classes of assets there are – three, four, five, or more – but many market analysts and financial advisors divide assets into the following five categories:
+There’s some argument about exactly how many different classes of assets there are.
+However, many market analysts and financial advisors divide assets into the following five categories:

-- Stocks or equities – Equities are shares of ownership that are issued by publicly-traded companies and traded on stock exchanges, such as the NYSE or Nasdaq.
+- Stocks or equities – Equities are shares of ownership issued by publicly-traded companies.
+They are traded on stock exchanges such as the NYSE or NASDAQ.
 You can potentially profit from equities either through a rise in the share price or by receiving dividends.
-The asset class of equities is often subdivided by market capitalization into small cap, mid cap, and large cap stocks.
+The asset class of equities is often subdivided by market capitalization into small-cap, mid-cap, and large-cap stocks.

-- Bonds or other fixed income investments – Fixed-income investments are investments in debt securities that pay a fixed rate of return in the form of interest.
-While not all fixed income investments offer a specific guaranteed return, such investments are generally considered to be less risky than investing in equities or other asset classes.
+- Bonds or other fixed-income investments – Fixed-income investments are investments in debt securities that pay a rate of return in the form of interest.
+Such investments are generally considered less risky than investing in equities or other asset classes.

-- Real estate or other tangible assets – Real estate and other physical assets are considered as an asset class that offers protection against inflation.
-The tangible nature of such assets also leads to them being considered as more of a “real” asset, as compared to assets that exist only in the form of financial instruments.
+- Real estate or other tangible assets – Real estate and other physical assets are considered an asset class that offers protection against inflation.
+The tangible nature of such assets also leads to them being considered as more of a “real” asset.
+In that respect, they differ from assets that exist only in the form of financial instruments, such as derivatives.

-- Futures and other financial derivatives – This category includes futures contracts, the forex market, options, and an expanding array of financial derivatives, i.e., financial instruments that are based on, or derived from, an underlying asset.
-For example, stock options are a derivative of the underlying stocks.
+- Forex, futures and other derivatives – This category includes futures contracts, spot and forward foreign exchange, options, and an expanding array of financial derivatives.
+Derivatives are financial instruments that are based on, or derived from, an underlying asset.
+For example, stock options are a derivative of stocks.

 Additional Factors in Classifying Assets

 It’s difficult to classify some assets.
 For example, suppose you’re investing in stock market futures.
-Should those be classified with equities, since they’re essentially an investment in the stock market, or with futures, since they’re futures?
-Gold and silver are tangible assets, but are most frequently traded in the form of commodity futures or options, which are financial derivatives.
-If you invest in a real estate investment trust (REIT), should that be considered an investment in tangible assets or as an equity investment since REITs are exchange-traded securities?
+Should those be classified with equities, since they’re essentially an investment in the stock market?
+Or should they be classified with futures, since they’re futures?
+Gold and silver are tangible assets, but are frequently traded in the form of futures or options, which are financial derivatives.
+If you invest in a real estate investment trust (REIT), should that be considered an investment in tangible assets, or as an equity investment since REITs are exchange-traded securities?

-An expansion in available investments also creates complications.
-Exchange-traded funds (ETFs), for example, are traded like stocks on equity exchanges, but ETFs may be composed of investments from one or more of the five basic asset classes.
-An ETF that offers exposure to the gold market may be partly composed of investments in physical gold bullion and partly composed of stock shares of gold mining companies.
+The diversity of available investments also creates complications.
+Exchange-traded funds (ETFs), for example, trade on exchanges, just like stocks.
+However, ETFs may be composed of investments from one or more of the five basic asset classes.
+An ETF that offers exposure to the energy market may be composed of investments in oil futures and in stocks of oil companies.

 Assets may also be categorized by location.
-Investors and market analysts often view investments in domestic securities, foreign or international investments, and investments in emerging markets as different categories of assets.
+Market analysts often view investments in domestic securities, foreign investments, and investments in emerging markets as different categories of assets.

-There are additional asset classes, such as artwork, various other collectibles, and peer to peer lending.
-Hedge funds and other sources of venture capital, along with markets that trade things such as Bitcoin and other alternative currencies, represent some other asset classes that are a bit more off the beaten path.
-Sometimes these investments are classified together under the heading of “alternative investments”.
-Generally speaking, the more “alternative” an investment is, the less liquid and the more risky it tends to be.
+Other asset classes include collectibles, hedge funds or private equity investments, and cryptocurrencies such as Bitcoin.
+These asset classes are a bit more off the beaten path.
+For that reason, they are sometimes classified together under the heading of “alternative investments”.
+Generally speaking, the more “alternative” an investment is, the more illiquid and the riskier it tends to be.

 Asset Classes and Diversification

 Good news! – You don’t really have to know for certain which asset class a specific investment falls into.
 You just need to understand the basic concept that there are broad, general categories of investments.
 That fact is important because of the concept of diversification.
-Diversification is the idea that you can reduce the overall risk level of your investment portfolio by spreading your investments across different asset classes.
+Diversification is the practice of reducing your overall risk by spreading your investments across different asset classes.

 The other reason to have a basic understanding of asset classes is just to help you recognize the nature of various investments that you may choose to trade.
-For example, you might choose to devote all, or nearly all, of your investment capital to trading futures or other financial derivatives such as foreign currency exchange (forex).
-But if you do, you ought to at least be aware that you have chosen to trade a class of assets that is usually considered to carry significantly more risk than bonds or equities.
+For example, you might choose to devote all, or nearly all, of your investment capital to trading futures or other financial derivatives such as foreign currency exchange.
+But if you do, you must at least be aware that you have chosen to trade a class of assets that is usually considered to carry significantly more risk than bonds or equities.

 The extent to which you choose to employ asset allocation as a means of diversification is going to be an individual decision that is guided by your personal investment goals and your risk tolerance.
-If you’re very risk averse – have an extremely low risk tolerance – then you may want to invest only in the relatively safe asset class of fixed income investments.
-Alternately, you may aim to further diversify within an asset class – such as by holding a selection of large cap, mid cap, and small cap stocks, or by investing in various industry sectors of the stock market.
+If you’re very risk-averse, then you may want to invest only in relatively safe asset classes.
+You may aim to diversify within an asset class.
+Stock investors commonly diversify by holding a selection of large-cap, mid-cap, and small-cap stocks.
+Alternately, they may seek diversification through investing in unrelated market sectors.

-On the other hand, if you’re blessed with a high risk tolerance and/or having money to burn, you may care very little about diversification, being more focused on trying to correctly identify the asset class that currently offers the highest potential profits.
+On the other hand, if you’re blessed with a high risk tolerance and/or with having money to burn, you may care very little about diversification, and just be focused on trying to identify the asset class that currently offers the highest potential profits.